aws/serverless-application-model/docs/safe_lambda_deployments.rst

 Since every Lambda function is to its own CodeDeploy DeploymentGroup, they will be deployed in parallel.
 The CodeDeploy service will assume the new CodeDeployServiceRole to Invoke any Pre/Post hook functions and perform the traffic shifting and Alias updates.

-  NOTE: The CodeDeployServiceRole only allows InvokeFunction on functions with names prefixed with  ``CodeDeploy_``.
-For example,  you should name your Hook functions as such: ``CodeDeploy_PreTrafficHook``.
+  NOTE: The CodeDeployServiceRole only allows InvokeFunction on functions with names prefixed with  ``CodeDeployHook_``.
+For example,  you should name your Hook functions as such: ``CodeDeployHook_PreTrafficHook``.

 .. _Globals: globals.rst